 Knock and the door will be opened.
 Here it is.

 Black Susan is very common.
-They are usually the popular habitats for bees, for that reason, I usually stay away from it.
+They are usually the popular habitats for bees, for that reason, I usually stay away from them.
 But through the extension tube, I was able to capture the details of the ‘black eye’.

-It is a new discovery for me that there are fine yellow flowers surrounding the ‘eye’ and that transforms the boring eye into a crown looking thing.
-I know I won’t look at this common flower randomly any more.
+It is a new discovery for me that there are fine yellow flowers surrounding the ‘eye’ and that transforms the boring eye into a crown-looking thing.
+I know I won’t look at this common flower randomly anymore.
 Next time when I come by one of them, I would definitely take a close look.

 About this time when you read this article, I am on my journey to explore the other part of the world.
 I want to peek through each of the tubes and see what’s out there that I have not seen.
 I am thankful that I have the opportunity to do so and one item can be checked from my bucket list in the end.